IKKNIGHT/AIREP/README.md

 3. Ensure you have the following files in the project root:
    - `BindingDB_All.tsv` (BindingDB dataset)
    - `BindingDBTargetSequences.fasta` (target protein sequences)
+4. Ensure you're .env file has a secret key for flashing messages
+   - for ex. `SECRET_KEY=supersecretkey`

 ---